-Each of the Directors (including the independent non-executive Directors) has entered into a service contract or letter of appointment with the Company for a term of three years.
+Each of the Directors (including independent non-executive Directors) has entered into a service contract or letter of appointment with the Company for a term of three years.

-The articles of association of the Company (the "Articles of Association") provides that any Director appointed by the Board to fill a casual vacancy shall hold office until the first general meeting of Shareholders after his appointment and shall be subject to re-election at such meeting and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following annual general meeting of the Company (the "AGM") and shall then be eligible for re-election.
+The articles of association of the Company (the "Articles of Association") provides that any Director appointed by the Board to fill a casual vacancy or as an addition to the existing Board shall hold office only until the first annual general meeting of the Company (the "AGM") after his appointment and shall then be eligible for re-election.

-In accordance with the Articles of Association, at each annual general meeting, one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to but not less than one-third, shall retire from office by rotation provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least every three years.
+In accordance with the Articles of Association, at each annual general meeting one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to but not less than one-third, shall retire from office by rotation provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least every three years.
 A retiring Director shall be eligible for re-election.